Kruchji/pokemon-battle-simulator/README.md

 This CLI C# (.NET 8) simulator allows user to define their own Pokémon (stats, moves, etc.) and Pokémon Teams and then have them battle against each other to determine which one is better.
 Simulator can also run many battles simultaneously and display final results.

-All project files are located in the [PokemonBattleSimulator](PokemonBattleSimulator) directory and tests can be found in the [PokemonBattleSimulator](PokemonBattleSimulator) directory.
+All project files are located in the [PokemonBattleSimulator](PokemonBattleSimulator) directory and tests can be found in the [PokemonBattleSimulator.Tests](PokemonBattleSimulator.Tests) directory.

 ## Documentation